Dispensary Prices vs Street Prices 2026: Real NJ Cost Comparison

 Experience Quality Cannabis at The Library

 At The Library, we believe in transparent pricing that reflects our commitment to quality, safety, and customer education.
 While our prices reflect the true cost of tested, legal cannabis, we also offer competitive value through expert guidance and customer service that street transactions can never match.
+See for yourself at our West Orange dispensary.

 Lab-Tested Products